libasoles/spotify-exercise/README.md

 - React 16.8 w/hooks
 - typescript
 - prettier + eslint
-- css3 animations and no framework
+- css3 Masonry layout and animations (and no framework)

 Running on node 10.15